 Electricity: Electrical current is 230 volts, 50Hz.
 Round two-pin plugs are in use.

 Money: The official currency is the Norwegian Krone (NOK), divided into 100 ore.
-Larger establishments accept major credit cards.
-Use of credit cards is widespread, with Eurocard/Mastercard, Visa, American Express and Diners Club being the most common.
+Credits are accepted for almost all transactions, with Eurocard/Mastercard, Visa, American Express and Diners Club being the most common.
 Foreign currency can be exchanged at banks and major post offices, as well as many hotels and travel agents, although for poorer rates.
 ATMs are available in all towns and cities.

-Language: Norwegian is the official language, but English is widely understood.
+Language: Norwegian and Sami are the official languages, but English is widely understood.

 Entry requirements for Americans: United States citizens require a passport valid for three months beyond period of intended stay, but no visa is needed for stays of up to 90 days within a 180 day period.